stevecj/phoneItIn/README.md

 ===========
 **A phone number entry helper**

-Note: This project is in its inception phase and does not yet do anything.
+Note: This project is in its initial development phase and is not yet ready for use in production.

 Phone It In is a very simple North American phone number data entry helper for HTML forms written in JavaScript.
 The idea is to provide useful assistance without getting in the way and without any kind of excessive cleverness that will be likely to break in new or untested browsers.

-Many other phone number data entry helpers act as in-place templates, enforcing format with every character typed and auto- matically filling in parentheses and dashes.
+Many other phone number data entry helpers act as in-place templates, enforcing format with every character typed and automatically filling in parentheses and dashes.
 It is very hard to implement this reliably, and at the same time, it can break users' expectations of what they should be able to do with an input on a form, such as paste in a value.